 When a person dies, dividing their estate amongst beneficiaries can be a complicated process, particularly when a person dies without a will.
 However, will or not, a person’s estate is subject to probate.
-At the law offices of Kryszak & Associates, Co., LPA, our Amherst probate attorneys can guide you through the process, and handle the complicated elements of probate on your behalf.
+At Kryszak Law Firm, Co., LPA, our Amherst probate attorneys can guide you through the process, and handle the complicated elements of probate on your behalf.

 Probate is the legal process of: